MosesSupposes/Purescript-By-Example/text/chapter3.md

 \entry -> entry.address
 ```

-PureScript also allows [_property accessor_](https://github.com/purescript/documentation/blob/master/language/Syntax.md#property-accessors) shorthand, where an underscore acts as the anonymous fuction argument, so the inline function above is equivalent to:
+PureScript also allows [_property accessor_](https://github.com/purescript/documentation/blob/master/language/Syntax.md#property-accessors) shorthand, where an underscore acts as the anonymous function argument, so the inline function above is equivalent to:

 ```haskell
 _.address